Sharp Hardy's Inequalities in Hilbert Spaces

+Then, Corollary \ref{cor1} implies that $d(b)=4$ and the only function $f$ for which the equality is attained is the one which vanishes almost everywhere.

+Inequality (\ref{eq14}) has been studied by many authors.
+Based on ideas of Widom \cite{Widom} and his previous joint work with Widom himself \cite{WW}, and with N. de Bruijn \cite{deBW}, on Hilbert's inequality, Herbert Wilf \cite {Wilf} established the following asymptotic expression for $d_n$:

-Inequality \eqref{eq14} was studied in \cite{DIGR} where the authors were interested in the rate of convergence to four of the smallest possible constant $d_n$ as a function of $n$.
-It was proved there that $d_n$ can be expressed in terms of the smallest zero of a continuous dual Hahn polynomial of degree $n$, for a specific choice of the parameters, in terms of which these polynomials are defined.
-Despite that nice interpretation of $d_n$, it was only proved in \cite[Theorem 1.1]{DIGR} that
+The ideas developed in \cite{DIGR} and an important observation of the third-named author of the present note, yielded an explicit representation of $d_n$ in terms of the smallest zero of a continuous dual Hahn polynomial of degree $n$, for a specific choice of the parameters, in terms of which these polynomials are defined; see Theorem A below.
+More recently F. Stampach \cite{Stampach} studied in details the asymptotics of $d_n$, again employing its relation to these zeros and proved that